 Are you familiar with the meaning of Rosemary?
 It means the ‘dew of the sea’.
-From the ancient Greek, the plant is also called with the name ‘anthos’, meaning flower.
+From the ancient Greek, the plant is also called by the name ‘anthos’, meaning flower.
 Rosemary is one such perennial herb that gives a wonderful fragrance and flavor to our food.

 Even the leaves can be used in your bread, soups, sauces and various vegetable recipes.
-So naturally planting rosemary will be the best idea if you have a small yard to grow plants.
+So naturally, planting rosemary will be the best idea if you have a small yard to grow plants.

 Rosemary or Rosmarinus officinalis is native to the Mediterranean region and can be grown both in a planter and in the garden.
 The plant has fibrous roots and it thrives better in the garden but with correct techniques, you can easily grow rosemary in a planter.

 Let’s start from the beginning.
-But in case if you have already planted your rosemary and now just want to harvest it then skip the first point and read the second one.
+But in case you have already planted your rosemary and now just want to harvest it then skip the first point and read the second one.

-Though I would recommend you to read through all the considerations as it will help you in future regarding planting and harvesting of rosemary.
+Though I would recommend you to read through all the considerations as it will help you in the future regarding planting and harvesting of rosemary.

 Things to consider before Harvesting Rosemary:

-So that you can bring it inside your home at the time of harsh frosty weather.
-And if you live in a highly temperate weather then you can plant it either in a planter or in the garden.
+- Caring for the rosemary plant starts from the planting decision.
+If you live in an area with an extended period of harsh winter weather and freezing temperature, than you must plant rosemary in a container.
+So you can bring it inside your home at the time of harsh frosty weather.
+If you live in highly temperate weather then you can plant it either in a planter or in the garden.

 - A healthy plant always gives good harvesting.
 To grow your seedlings at home, you have to push the seed deep in the soil of a container or in the garden.
 Then water it thrice a week to keep the soil moist and ensure that your seed gets enough direct sunlight for at least 4 to 5 hours a day.